GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/01_introduction.rst

 =====================

 .. todo @bquint Upload a ``.tar.gz`` file with the full dataset and use the URL here.
-.. todo:: ?BQ?
-Upload a ``.tar.gz`` file with the full dataset and use the URL here.
+..  todo:: @bquint Upload a ``.tar.gz`` file with the full dataset and use the
+    URL here.

 For this tutorial we selected data observed for for the GS-2017A-Q-29 program on